Amazon Marketplace

 REST (Representational State Transfer) is an API architecture philosophy that uses HTTP methods for data exchange.
 Amazon SP-API supports REST endpoints for seller integration and automation.
 REST APIs are standard in modern e-commerce systems and enable integration with tools like inventory software.
 Tech-savvy sellers should learn REST APIs to automate their workflows.

-Open term pageRO
+Open glossary pageRO

 Removal Order